Writing a narrative

 date) and when it was most recently updated (

 updated) is then displayed.

 Finally, any applicable license is shown, as defined by

 datasetis required and defines the data view in the right hand side of screen (see see below).

-The rest of the Markdown file defines one or more slides, where each slide is defined by a level 1 heading which is also a link to a dataset on nextstrain.org 2 and a section of Markdown which represents the slide’s content:
+The rest of the Markdown file defines one or more slides.
+Each slide is defined by a level 1 heading which must link to a dataset, followed by a section of Markdown which represents the slide’s content: